 Don Scott, Chair of the Hollywood Chamber of Commerce's Central Park Coalition

-Ken Smith, Principal of Ken Smith Landscape Architecture
+Ken Smith, Ken Smith Landscape Architecture

 Katie Spitz, Principal of Katherine Spitz Associates